alex-streza/weitlist-app/README.md

 ## Ideas for the future

-- Fix weitlit edit dialog precomplete
-- Turn the JSON styles into no-code fields
+- Add no-code fields to add branding to join form
 - Create weitlist templates
 - Allow API access
 - Use more Supabase because it's cool
+- Improve mobile version

 ## The team / contributors